Contributing to Public AI Network

 Fixing a Typo

-- Edit the file with the typo
+- Find and edit the file with the typo

 - Make the correction